 That’s it for my second script.
 You now need to code the script corresponding to your needs.
 This documentation might help you.

-Can I plug a camera on a Raspberry Pi Zero?
+Can I plug a camera into a Raspberry Pi Zero?

 A camera module can also be used with a Raspberry Pi Zero, but a different ribbon is required.
 Make sure to buy a camera module where a ribbon corresponding to your Raspberry Pi model is provided (this one for example).